nl5887/upscale/README.md

 ===========
 Upscale
 ===========
-Upscale is an open platform as a service provider.
-It will deploy new hosts, start new containers and rebalance containers.
-Containers can be runned always on multiple different, ensuring availability.
+Upscale is an open 'platform as a service' provider.
+It will deploy new hosts, start application containers and rebalance containers.
+Containers can be runned always on multiple different hosts, ensuring availability.

 Upscale consist of namespaces, applications, runtime and containers.
 A company can have its own namespace, from within this namespace multiple applications can be created.
 A deployment of an application is done using containers.
 A container is an instance of a runtime, for running php, python or ruby.
 Multiple containers can be active.

 Upscale runs currently on Ubuntu 13.04 and Amazon EC2.

-## What do we have already:
+## What do we have already
 - we can create namespaces with applications
 - repositories are created
 - app.yaml is being verified by each push